 2.)
 Trade Setup Alert

 When price is trading outside the System Opening Range the system may issue a LONG – Trade Price Barrier Alert when ABOVE or SHORT – Trade Price Barrier Alert when BELOW.
 The Trade Price Barrier gives you a trigger line to work with in confirming your final entry.
 You will typically have 1 minute to confirm entries after a Trade Price Barrier Alert goes out.
 (Note: Just above the Alert in the desktop software you will see a time stamp for when the alert was received as well as a System Trade Entry Confirmation come through in the system notes section below).

 3.)
 Initial Protective Stop

-When a Trade Price Barrier alert is issued by the system an Initial Protective Stop will be generated.
+When an Alert is generated, once it is “filled” via the Entry Confirmation message, an Initial Protective Stop will be generated.
 This is a hard stop that you should place which protects against catastrophic loss should we see a runaway market against us.
 Note: The Initial System Stop can be 5-8 ES points under normal circumstances and larger still during super volatile market conditions.
-The purpose of the initial wide stop is to give the market enough wiggle-room to allow price to get off the runway in our favor avoiding getting knocked out.
+The purpose of the initial wide stop is to give the market enough wiggle-room to allow price to get off the runway and move in our favor without getting knocked out on normal price fluctuation.
 Although these initial momentum stops are much bigger than what we would use for scalping strategies, which utilize much tighter stops, they are not to be feared as the end results over time still statistically pan out in our favor. i.e. we will have much larger profitable moves in our favor over the series than full stops getting hit.

 4.)
 System Trailing Stop